 Secrets of running a successful Sprint Review meeting

-If you have ever dealt with Scrum, then you know that this framework is based on four basic Agile ceremonies.
-One of these ceremonies is a Sprint Review meeting.
+If you have ever dealt with Scrum, then you know that this framework is based on four basic Agile ceremonies, one of which is a Sprint Review meeting.

 It is important for Scrum teams and all stakeholders involved to connect for a Sprint Review after each Sprint in order to assess the tasks completed.
 The Sprint Review (also known as the “Demo”) is designed to gather actionable feedback on what the team has completed.
 This is a great opportunity for them to demonstrate their work and inspect the overall roadmap for the product.